ThisTestUser/Docs/ClientStuff.md

 -**Glide** - You can only glide about 5 blocks (on AAC 1.9.10) with my new glide, I also have an old glide but its completely blocked in AAC 1.9.10.
 Its kind of useless unless the server has kicking disabled.

+UPDATE 7/16/16: Most of these are patched.
+They can only be used on outdated AAC servers now.

 ###AAC Bypass Level

 Latest NCP mostly reflects this, but for some mods it doesn't.